 What’s the Difference Between Reclining and Stationary Sofas?

 The main difference between a reclining sofa and a stationary sofa lies in their function and fundamental design.
 A reclining sofa comes equipped with adjustable features.
 These features allow you to recline the backrest and extend the footrest, prioritizing comfort and adaptability.
 Stationary sofas, on the other hand, are a traditional seating option.
 They’re fixed in place without any built-in reclining function for a more straightforward seating solution.

 The lifespan of recliners can vary.
 Factors like material quality, construction, usage, and maintenance all play a part.
 However, recliners do tend to have a slightly shorter lifespan than stationary sofas, thanks to their moving parts.
 But one that’s well-made and properly maintained can last anywhere from 7 to 15 years on average.

 1. Recliners may provide ergonomic relief

 Though many people believe “sitting is the new smoking,” WebMD reports that standing all day can also cause unnecessary strain on your muscles, joints, and spine.
-However, being in any one position — upright, seated, or laying down — for prolonged periods is generally not advisable, and that’s where a recliner can come in handy.
+However, being in any one position — upright, seated, or lying down — for prolonged periods is generally not advisable, and that’s where a recliner can come in handy.

 As explained by the Ergonomics Health Association, taking a few minutes or an hour of the day to sit back on a reclining sofa can help support back health by alleviating spinal load — the force gravity exerts on your back.
-On the flipside, reclining opens up your hips, which may provide relief from some of the lower back and hip symptoms associated with sitting at a desk all day.
+On the flip side, reclining opens up your hips, which may provide relief from some of the lower back and hip symptoms associated with sitting at a desk all day.

 2. Recliners may help support healthy blood pressure and circulation